in-the-keyhole/khs-spring-boot-publish-swagger-starter/README.md

 		}
 	}

-Add configuration in application.yml:

-	swagger:
-	  publish:
-	    publish-url: http://someHost:somePort/somePublishUri  // Where to publish the Swagger API
-	    security-token: someToken                             // An optional security token the publish-url is expecting
-	    swagger-url: http://someHost:somePort/someSwaggerUri  // API where swagger API is being served
+Configurable Properties:

+	swagger.publish.publish-url - Where to publish the Swagger API (will be called with a POST verb) swagger.publish.security-token: An optional security token -- will be sent as a "token" header swagger.publish.swagger-url - The URL that supplies the swagger API, will usually be served from the app itself (see examples below)

-Example Configuration(s):
+Example Configuration(s) (i.e. application.yml):

 	swagger:
 	  publish: